MicrosoftDocs/Devices-docs/surface-hub/surface-hub-3-update-history.md

 ## Introduction

-This page provides a detailed history of firmware and driver updates released for Surface Hub 3 running Microsoft Teams Rooms on Windows.
-These updates are designed to enhance security, improve performance, and ensure compliance with regulatory requirements.
+This article provides a detailed history of firmware and driver updates released for Surface Hub 3 running Microsoft Teams Rooms on Windows.
+Updates are designed to enhance security, improve performance, and ensure compliance with regulatory requirements.

-All updates are cumulative, meaning installing the latest update will include all improvements from previous releases.
+All updates are cumulative, meaning installing the latest update  includes all improvements from previous releases.

 > [!TIP]
-> This page is updated regularly as new firmware and driver updates become available.
-For related topics and additional device information, see the [Surface Hub Important Information](https://support.microsoft.com/products/surface-devices/surface-hub) page.
+> This page is refreshed as new updates are released.
+Please refer to the [Surface Hub Important Information](https://support.microsoft.com/products/surface-devices/surface-hub) page for related topics on current and past releases that may require your attention.

 ## Surface Hub 3 running Microsoft Teams Rooms